 3. Put Honey on the Sting

-Honey is a home remedy for bee stings that has been passed down for generations, and it may provide help with healing the wound.
+Honey is a bee sting treatment that has been passed down for generations, and it may provide help with healing the wound.
 Honey has been found to alleviate the pain and itching associated with a bee sting.
 Simply apply a small amount of honey to the affected area, cover the sting with a loose bandage, and leave the bandage on for up to an hour.

 4. Utilize Meat Tenderizer